sfeir-open-source/sfeir-school-quarkus/steps/01.03-database/README.md

-# Lab-02 Create a first entity
+# Lab 01.03 - Create a first entity

 **Goal** Discover the Panache way of accessing data